This complete guide shows the best birdseed to buy for your backyard birdfeeders and how to avoid the money-wasting fillers.

 - While you can purchase shelled seeds, seeds in the shells are good choice because the shell preserves the seed and lasts longer.

-Yes, they will also eat the striped ones, but the the black-oil seeds provide the best value for your money.
+Yes, they will also eat the striped ones, but the the black-oil seeds provide the best value for your money (most fat for least effort).

 Attracts a wide range of birds: probably the most universal seed of all.